-Caramel Apple Dream Cake: three big layers of super moist apple spiced cake, made completely from scratch, frosted with sweet caramel frosting & caramel apples!
+Caramel Apple Dream Cake: features three big layers of super moist apple spiced cake, made completely from scratch, frosted with sweet caramel frosting & caramel apples!
 This is the best apple cake!

 I feel like I shouldn’t have to say anything, that picture just speaks for itself.

 This Caramel Apple Dream Cake is obviously incredibly dreamy and you want to make it asap.

 The base cake recipe is a spinoff of the ever famous Pumpkin Dream Cake.

 Except it’s made with granny smith apples and a caramel frosting that is too die for.

 If you are new around here, you must be wondering what a Dream Cake is.

 A Dream Cake is a gorgeous layered cake, that is super moist, and so dang good it’s truly dreamy.